SelimHorri/drive-and-deliver/README.md

 > `./mvnw -Pnative native:compile`

-After AOT compilation, we can notice that startup time has been reduced probably 20% or more..
+After AOT compilation, we can notice that startup time has been reduced probably 20% or more and definitely less memory consumption..

 ![alt text](startup-time.png)